Pzkpfw VI Tiger I (Ausf. E, Sdkfz 181)

 Originally, the turret had two machine-pistol ports in the rear, and a cylindrical cupola with vision slits.
 In December 1942, the right-hand pistol port was replaced by an escape hatch, and in July 1943, the cupola was replaced by a newer design with periscopes.
 In May 1943, the automotive performance was improved by the installation of the HL230P30, and in January 1944, new steel-tyred, rubbercushioned road wheels replaced the dished type.

 As the Wehrmacht designed a lot more potent tanks with higher protection (Tiger) or mobility (Panther), they nevertheless taken care of all the fire control functions from previously types.
-Even more than the armour on these tanks, it had been the fire control performance that made these tanks so deadly, especially at long-range or medium fire range.
+Even more than the armor on these tanks, it had been the fire control performance that made these tanks so deadly, especially at long-range or medium fire range.

 Yet within the firepower parameter lies one the most important secrets of true combat capability.